solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    - User ID
    - Password

-   >**Note:** For production environments, you would be retrieving these values from Azure Key Vault.
+   >**Note:** For production environments, values would be retrieved from Azure Key Vault.

-3. Navigate to the Flexible Server in your resource group and create `contosonoshnow` database.
+3. Navigate to the Flexible Server in the resource group and create the `contosonoshnow` database.

    ![](media/create-contosonoshnow-database.png)